Statue of George Palmer: Overview

 It was originally sited in Broad Street, but was moved in 1930 to its current location.

 The statue depicts Palmer, standing, with top hat and umbrella clasped in his right hand, while his left holds his lapel.
 It was the first statue in Britain with an umbrella.
-The statue was unveiled on 14 November 1891, the same day that Palmer Park was given to the city.
+The statue was unveiled on 14 November 1891, the same day that Palmer Park was given to the town.

 The statue is in bronze, mounted on a substantial pink granite plinth, with moulded cornice and base.

 Subject

 George Palmer (1818–1897) was a Quaker baker, known for his partnership with Thomas Huntley, which formed the biscuit firm Huntley and Palmers.
 Palmer invented machinery which stamped biscuits in bulk.
 A noted philanthropist, he gave the site of Palmer Park to Reading in 1891, as well as King's Meadow.
 His family also donated the site of Reading University.
-The borough also granted him Freedom of the City, the first person ever honoured thus, in recognition of his many contributions to civic life.
+The borough also granted him Freedom of the City, the first person honoured thus, in recognition of his many contributions to civic life.

 Artist

 George Blackall Simonds (1843–1929) was a Reading sculptor and director of H & G Simonds Brewery.
 He exhibited consistently at the Royal Academy.
 Simonds studied under Johannes Schilling in Dresden, and Louis Jehotte at The Academy of Brussels.
 He created over 200 pieces in many different media.

 While The Falconer (1873) is in Central Park, New York, much of his larger work is to be found in or near Reading.
 Substantial pieces were also commissioned for Indian locations, Allahabad and Calcutta.

-The Maiwand Lion (1866) in the Forbury Gardens is his, the statue of Queen Victoria at the Town Hall and the statue of H. Blandy, another mayor of Reading.
+The Maiwand Lion (1866) in the Forbury Gardens is his, the statue of Queen Victoria at the Town Hall and the statue of Henry Blandy, another mayor of Reading.
 In 1922 he designed the war memorial at Bradfield, Berkshire, which commemorated the deaths of local men in the First World War including his son, a lieutenant with the South Wales Borderers.